BeamIO-Inc/espa-product-formatter/README.md

-## ESPA-PRODUCT_FORMATTER Version 1.9.0 Release Notes
+## ESPA-PRODUCT_FORMATTER Version 1.10.0 Release Notes
-Release Date: October 2016
+Release Date: January 2017

 The product formatter project contains libraries and tools for working with the ESPA internal file format (raw binary with an XML metadata file).
 It currently supports Landsat 4-8.